asaddevx/mern-stack/README.md

 # 🌐 The MERN Ecosystem: Engineering for Impact

-## 🚨 The Central Problem: Fragmented Data & Communication
+## 🚨 The Central Problem: Fragmented Data & Communication:

 In modern software, the biggest bottleneck isn't just writing code—it’s the **Coordination Gap**.
 Fragmented systems lead to "Blind Profits" in retail, "Lost Complaints" in institutions, and "Delayed Matches" in medical emergencies.